H. H. Asquith: Elevation

 The 1924 election was Asquith's last Parliamentary campaign, and there was no realistic chance of a return to the Commons.
 He told Charles Masterman "I'd sooner go to hell than to Wales," the only part of the country where Liberal support remained strong.
 The King offered him a peerage (4 November 1924).
-Asquith felt he was not rich enough to accept, and would have preferred to die a commoner like Pitt or Gladstone.
+Asquith felt he was not rich enough to accept, and would have preferred to die a commoner like William Pitt the Younger or Gladstone.
 He accepted in January 1925 after a holiday in Egypt with his son Arthur.
 He deliberately chose the title "Earl of Oxford", saying it had a splendid history as the title chosen by Robert Harley, a Tory statesman of Queen Anne's reign.
 He was thought by some to have delusions of grandeur, Lady Salisbury writing to him that the title was "like a suburban villa calling itself Versailles."
 Asquith found the controversy amusing but the College of Heralds insisted that he add "and Asquith" to the final title, after protests from Harley's family.
 In practice he was known as "Lord Oxford".
-He never enjoyed the House of Lords, and thought the quality of debates there poor.
+He never enjoyed the Lords, and thought the quality of debates there poor.

-In 1924 the Liberal party had only been able to put up 343 candidates due to lack of money.
+In 1924 the Liberal Party had only been able to put up 343 candidates due to lack of money.
 At one point the Liberal Shadow Cabinet suggested obtaining the opinion of a Chancery Lawyer as to whether the Liberal Party was entitled under trust law to Lloyd George's money, which he had obtained from the sale of honours.
 On 29 January 1925, at a two-day London convention, Asquith launched a Million Fund Appeal in an unsuccessful attempt to raise Liberal Party funds independent of Lloyd George.

+Oxford University chancellor election

 One more disappointment remained.
 In 1925 he stood for the Chancellorship of Oxford University, vacant on the death of Lord Curzon.
 He was eminently suited and was described by Lord Birkenhead, one of his many Conservative supporters, as "the greatest living Oxonian."

 Asquith suspected he might lose because of country clergy's hostility to Welsh Disestablishment, blaming "Zadok the Priest and Abiathar the Priest—with their half-literate followers in the rural parsonages".
 The election was also seen as a settling of party scores and a mockery of his title.
 He lost to the Conservative candidate, Lord Cave, by 987 votes to 441 on 20 March.
 He claimed to be "more disappointed than surprised", but his friend Desmond MacCarthy wrote that it affected him "more than any disappointment, save one, in his life after he ceased to be Prime Minister."

-In May 1925 Asquith accepted the Order of the Garter from Baldwin, who was known to be a personal admirer of his.
+On 17 March 1925 Asquith was appointed to the Judicial Committee of the Privy Council, and in May 1925 he accepted the Order of the Garter from Baldwin, who was known to be a personal admirer of his.